vcflib/vcflib/test/pytest/vcfcreatemulti.md

 >
 Usage: vcfcreatemulti [options] [file]
 >
-Go through sorted VCF and if overlapping alleles are represented across multiple records, merge them into a single record.
-Currently only for indels.
+Go through sorted VCF and when overlapping alleles are represented across multiple records, merge them into a single multi-ALT record.
+See the documentation for more information.
 >
 options:
 >